 Students perform with and meet the curricular requirements of the String Orchestra.
-In addition, students will prepare an individual portfolio on CD, consisting of a variety of solo literature from difficulty levels V-VI (on a scale of VI).
-Students will also maintain a written journal, consisting of reflections and self-assessments of performances.
+In addition, students will prepare an e-portfolio consisting of individual performances of solo literature from difficulty levels V-VI (on a scale of VI) and written assignments including research, analysis, and reflection of performances.
 The number of required non-school hour performances and practices during a school year may not exceed 40.